lisbuenas/drone-displacement/README.md

 The project uses the sst framework, to allow fast pace development and deployment on serverless tools
 ## Getting Started

+You'll need the AWS credentials configured on machine

 First, run the development server: